-The course contains a total of 12 lessons: starting with research, continuing with networking, writing, and ending with presenting.
+The course contains 12 lessons: starting with research, continuing with networking, writing, and ending with presenting.
 Each lesson is taught by Linda Vallejo, who has over 30 years of experience as a professional grant writer and grant-writing instructor.
 The course runs on both Windows and Mac computers and requires access to Microsoft Word and Adobe Reader.
-Past students have praised the course for being easy to understand as well as helping them build confidence in their grant writing skillsets and advance their careers.
+Past students have praised the course for being easy to understand and helping them build confidence in their grant writing skillsets and advance their careers.

 Interested students can enroll through the University of Georgia’s website for an instructor-led version or the self-paced version of the course.
 Both are priced at $159.
 The instructor-led version gives you six weeks of access to the course material, whereas the self-paced version gives you three months of access.

 Best for Beginners : Grant Writing Basics for Beginners by Skillshare

 If you’re completely new to grant writing, Grant Writing Basics is a great option.
 Instructor Teresa Huff answers burning questions like, “Where do I start?” or “How do I get a donor’s attention?” and more while you play the modules at your own pace.
 We chose this course as the best option for beginners because it focuses more on the initial phases of grant writing for those who are brand new to the field rather than the nitty-gritty details of writing a grant proposal.